yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 In addition to the `integer`s, Push has a few more types of data: `boolean`, `float`, `code`, `exec` and `name`, each of which has its own stack.
 You can read more about Push in the [official documentation](http://faculty.hampshire.edu/lspector/push3-description.html).

-The result of a program execution is what is left on the stack after the last instruction is executed.
+Whatever remains on the stack after the final instruction is considered the result of the program's execution.

 Our C# example would look like this in Push: